-You have long recognized and promoted the importance of land use in making transportation “work”.
+You have long recognized and promoted the importance of land use in making transportation “work.”
 How does that transfer to biking and walking?
-What is the role of Placemaking?
+And what is the role of Placemaking?

-JH: Studies show that we can’t sustain the current pattern in this country developing in low densities and sprawling, while continuing to provide transportation infrastructure that can keep up with the demand.
+JH: Studies show that we can’t sustain the current pattern in this country of low density and sprawling development, while continuing to provide transportation infrastructure that can keep up with the demand.
 I was working on this 20 years ago when I was a county official, to concentrate development in existing centers.
-If we can get the land use regulators, developers and transportation folks to work together collaboratively, they’ll naturally come up with community design that is bikeped and transit friendly.
+If we can get the land use regulators, developers and transportation folks to work together collaboratively, they’ll naturally come up with community design that is bike-ped and transit friendly.
 Unfortunately, every time data comes out, we find that our communities are still growing in the same old way; we still have a lot of work to do.

-Moving forward, if we create greater density, the grid pattern, there will be more and more room for bicycling and walking as an alternative.
+Moving forward, if we create greater density and a grid pattern for our streets, there will be more and more room for bicycling and walking as an alternative.
 This allows you to get to your destinations more readily as opposed to the cul de sac approach, which makes it difficult to get anywhere without a car.

 Would you say that all of the needed collaborative efforts are part of the role of Placemaking?